Sertab Erener: 1964–1991: Early life and career beginnings

 Sertab joined Sezen Aksu's birthday party in 1987 at Memduh Paşa Mansion as a soloist.
 She was chosen by the organizer of the party to perform at the event.
 Sezen Aksu noted Erener's drabness during their first meeting, but she liked her voice and offered her a job as a backing vocalist.
 Erener initially did not want to accept the offer and later said: "She [Sezen Aksu] asked me to become her backing vocalist.
 I didn't accept it.
 Because I was already a soloist.
 It sounded like taking a step backwards.
 I thought I shouldn't be a vocalist because of my position."
 Later, due to her friend Levent Yüksel's closeness with Aksu, Erener accepted the offer and became her backing vocalist.
 She later participated in the 1987 Kuşadası Golden Pigeon Music Competition under her married name, Sertab Altın, and performed the song "Akdeniz".
 In 1989, she joined Klips ve Onlar and performed the song "Hasret" in the competition to represent Turkey in the Eurovision Song Contest 1989.
 They were placed third and lost the chance to represent the country in the contest.
-In 1990, she again joined the first-stage competitions and performed the song "Sen Benimlesin" and ranked 6th.
+In 1990, she again joined the first-stage competitions, performed the song "Sen Benimlesin" and ranked 6th.
 In the same year, she married Levent Yüksel.
 She later described her second marriage in an interview: "Levent was one of my close friends; we were pals.
 He had girlfriends, I had boyfriends.
 We worked in the same orchestra.
 After divorce, I didn't even realize how it happened, I can't explain it, but it was a kind of affection or something like that.
-I had a lot of friends, but Levent was always special for me, and had a separate place.
+I had a lot of friends, but Levent was always special to me, and had a separate place.
 I think I was feeling something special about him.
 It happened spontaneously without even pushing."